SolidAlloy/ClassTypeReference-for-Unity/README.md

 1. In Unity, open **Window** -> **Package Manager**.
 2. Press the **+** button, choose "**Add package from git URL...**"
-3. Enter "https://github.com/SolidAlloy/ClassTypeReference-for-Unity.git" and press **Add**.
+3. Enter "https://github.com/SolidAlloy/SolidUtilities.git" and press **Add**.
+4. When the first package is installed, add the main one: "https://github.com/SolidAlloy/ClassTypeReference-for-Unity.git".

 ## Simple Usage